astrotime/timenomad_app/index.md

 ## Learn astrology

-You can use Time Nomad to better understand astrology and answer the question “what is astrology” thus learning how to become a professional astrologer, with time.
+You can use Time Nomad to better understand astrology and **answer the question “what is astrology”** thus learning how to become a professional astrologer, with time.

-[The Time Nomad blog]({{ "/posts" | relative_url }}) is a virtual astrology training for those who are interested in astrological studies or simply curious about how and why astrology works.
+[The Time Nomad blog]({{ "/posts" | relative_url }}) is a virtual astrology training for those who are interested in astrological studies or simply curious about **how and why astrology works**.
 Time Nomad will provide you with regular weekly astrology lessons and predictions.
 The app will be your virtual astrology teacher for years to come.

 [Subscribe to a regular newsletter](#mc_embed_signup) covering topics of astrological knowledge and current astrological events.